 Yes, bloggers need a brand.
 Branding isn’t just for commercial or retail sites.
 No matter what the purpose of your blog may be, you will likely want to set a certain tone or convey a certain type of message.
 That's the purpose of branding.
 Branding is your look and feel, your words, your images, your logo, your products…everything rolled up into one unique you.
 Think of the major known brands like Apple, Nike and Starbucks.
 Each of these has a specific brand that you recognize in an instant.
 Whether it’s innovation and simplicity or being competitive and driven, to being millennial-focused with a global responsibility - each appeals to a specific audience.
 And though you may not have the presence they do, the principles are the same no matter how big or small a blog or business you have.
 One important aspect of your brand is your images.
 Some simple ways to create your brand is by using elements such as color, font and image style to achieve the look you desire.
 The key to increasing recognition is consistency.
 It’s important to use the same font, colors and style in everything you post.
 You may use a specific combination of colors or maybe subdued colors or bright colors.
 Your font may be very simple or may be more ornate as in a script style.
 It all depends on what you want to convey as your brand.
 You should also use photos and images that coordinate well with your blog’s post topics or niche.
-Be sure to add your logo and/or blog name to identify your branding
+Be sure to add your logo and/or blog name to identify your brand.

 Edit Your Images

-If you already use Photoshop and Illustrator, or have a desire to learn, these are the tools professional designers use.
+If you already use Adobe Creative Cloud programs like Photoshop and Illustrator, or have a desire to learn, these are the tools professional designers use.
 They also will give you the most versatility and features.
 But if you’re looking for a less expensive way there are websites such as PicMonkey that are fairly easy to use and can produce quality graphics.
 PicMonkey provides you with lots of time-saving options like a pre-sized canvas, formatted templates, and filtered overlays.
 You can start with a free trial to see how you like it, which I recommend.
 The free versions have fewer selections.
 You may want to consider the premium options if the cost is worthwhile for your needs.
 If you're not sure which programs to use read my post on paid vs free graphic design programs to help you decide which is right for you.